Junxin-L/PQ-PSI/README.md

 ## Loopback Benchmarks

-The main benchmark wrapper starts one Linux container, then runs the sender and receiver as two frontend processes inside that container.
-This avoids comparing one protocol in a single container against another protocol across two separate containers.
+The main benchmark wrapper starts one Linux container, then runs the sender and receiver as two frontend processes inside that container. containers.

 For simulated networks, the script uses Linux `tc netem` on loopback.
-If you set `RTT=80ms`, the script applies `40ms` one-way delay.

-LAN-style 10 Gbit/s, single-thread:
+LAN 10 Gbit/s, single-thread:

 ```bash
 cd VOLE-PSI